|Supply Lines||dads||Volume 19||•||Subscribe|

 Following a best-practice approach to managing your catalogs can greatly increase the accuracy and sales potential they deliver.
 The good news is that Ariba is now offering a series of comprehensive, live online courses designed to help you do exactly that.
 In this article—the first of a three-part series drawn from highlights of the course materials—we’ll describe best practices for working with electronic CIF (catalog interchange format) catalogs.
 Future articles will cover best practices for managing Ariba PunchOut™ catalogs as well as cXML integration.

-To read the second part of this article please click here.
+To read the first four tips, please click here

 This article is part of the current issue of Ariba Supply Lines.
 Ariba Supply Lines is a quarterly newsletter that provides valuable tips, best practices, and the latest thinking to take your online business relationships with your buying customers to the next level.